B.A., Jawaharlal Nehru University (India); M.A., Purdue University; Ph.D., Duke University

-At Wellesley I have been a Fellow at the Newhouse Center for the Humanities and held the Whitehead Chair in Critical Thought.
+At Wellesley I have been a Fellow at the Newhouse Center for the Humanities, and am serving a second term on its advisory board.
+I held the Whitehead Chair in Critical Thought.
 I have served on the advisory board of the Cinema and Media Studies program, teach in that program, and been involved in the Middle Eastern Studies program.
 Beyond Wellesley, I have been an active member in the Modern Language Association.
-I have served on the Committee for Academic Freedom and Professional Rights and Responsibilities; am currently on the Program Committee, and elected to the Delegate Assembly, and the Postcolonial Division Executive Committee.
+I have served on the Committee for Academic Freedom and Professional Rights and Responsibilities; am currently on the Program Committee, and serve as an elected member on the Delegate Assembly.
+I am currently Chair of the Postcolonial Division's Executive Committee.

 I serve on the Editorial Boards of Research in African Literatures, The International Journal of French and Francophone Philosophy, and newly inaugurated Cambridge Journal of Postcolonial Literary Inquiry.